emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  manual or semi-manual
 		-  small breweries
 		-  bottle-conditioned/barrel-aged

+# Brewpub
+-  a restaurant within a microbrewery

 # Bright Tank
 -  (or brite tank) is a tank used to hold beer in preparation for packaging, where carbonation occurs, and, in the US, measurements are taken for tax reporting